ArmyAntSEC/GGGT/MMMT_eng_raw.md

 # Act description

 The larp is played as a sequence of shorter acts.
-Each act has a clear starting point, theme and a clear signal when it ends.
-Here follow a more extensive description of each act.
+Each act has a clear starting point, theme, and a clear signal when it ends.
+The acts are described in detail here:

 ## Act 1: Relationship building

-20 minutes.
+_20 minutes.
 Find the relations.
 Find your character.
-Is ended by Mother E.
+Ended by Mother E._

 In this act the players shall become comfortable with their characters and their relationships.
 No significant development of the characters or their relationships shall happen in this act.
 It is OK to make small changes to how you view your character during this act.
 The goal is that you at the end of the act have a clear picture of who your character is and your starting relationships.
 This is also a time for the ghosts to calmly get the hang of how they can interact with each other and the living characters in a constructive way.